 In the section of the book, All Food is Grass, the point is made pretty strongly that most of the food that humans eat are either grasses that we bred into edible crops–sugar cane, rice, wheat, corn,etc.– or animals that eat grasses which we then eat.
 Several times throughout the book, the excellent point is made that most grassland herbivores are ruminants.
 Ruminants like cows, bison, sheep, and goats can digest cellulosic, fibrous grasses that humans can’t.
 This comes back to the point from the previous section.
 If it’s ecologically least destructive to leave grasslands in a relatively natural state, storing carbon in the soil, the only way to turn grass into something we can eat is to use grazing animals.
 Niman also makes a very interesting point that civilizations, over and over again, have turned prime lands into farms, farmed until the land deteriorated, then put grazers on the land to get something out of what’s left.
 It occurs to me that sets up a “who touched it last” scenario, in which the grazers get the blame for the damage.
 Further on, she presents a truly chilling discussion of just how bad high density captive agriculture is for the animals held captive, the environment, and the people eating the animals.
 It’s this perversion of traditional animal husbandry that has given modern sources of meat a deservedly tarnished reputation.
 I found this discussion quite illuminating, since I hadn’t read a clear, concise indictment of captive animal agriculture before.
 She pointed out that meat cows are a partial exception, because almost all cows spend the first part of their lives on pasture of some sort, eating a normal diet.
 Then the meat cows go to feed lots for some amount of fattening on corn-based feed.
 That degrades the quality of the fat content of the meat somewhat, to say nothing of the practice of adding things like antibiotics.
 I should comment that I think meat from captive animals is still better for the human body than diets high in sugars and easily digested carbohydrates.
 Also, what drives captive agriculture is cheap petroleum fuels.
 On the one hand, the vast mechanized farms of the Great Plains with enormous yields only exist because the machines that took over in the 1940s were combined with essentially hydroponic farming techniques of drenching the bare soil with petrochemicals, ammonia, and phosphate to fertilize the subsidized commodity crops and protect them from weeds and pests.
 What do you do with all that susidized corn?
 Mostly it’s shipped to the prisons where the animals are kept.

 The nutrition section of the book is a good overview.
 It discusses the campaign by Ancel Keys to use fudged data cast as science to promote his conviction that consuming fat caused heart disease.
 This is a topic I’ve read about repeatedly, but I found Niman’s perspective different, with some details I wasn’t aware of.
 She does a good job of making the point, which has been made elsewhere, that Americans have actually sort of followed the recommendations to eat less fat and red meat.
 But strangely enough obesity, diabetes, heart disease, and other problems have gotten worse.
 She brings the discussion back to the true culprit, sugars and easily digested carbohydrates.
 There’s no indication she’s aware of the work of Dr. Richard Johnson’s group, which has been investigating the mechanism of toxicity via metabolism of fructose to uric acid.
 In this she’s in good company, since a number of other writers have claimed that elevation of insulin by glucose is the mechanism, when in fact Johnson says that’s relatively benign.
 There’s also no discussion of the induction of nutritional ketosis with low carbohydrate diets, i.e. the work of Jeff Volek, Steve Phinney, Tim Noakes, and many others.
-That’s a missed opportunity, since most of us who stay in nutritional ketosis use health animal fats as a large part of our diets.
+That’s a missed opportunity, since most of us who stay in nutritional ketosis use healthy animal fats from meat, diary, and eggs as a large part of our diets.

 There’s an interesting description of the nutritional value of beef.
 Niman does a good job of showing grass-fed beef is a pretty complete source of an array of micronutrients as well as good fats, proteins, and minimal carbohydrates.
 Elsewhere, she does a reasonably good job of referencing our genus and species evolutionary history as hunters, although I did notice a date reference or two I might disagree with.
 In this section, she misses the opportunity to make the point explicitly that the close match between the nutritional value of red meat from cows and our requirements suggests pretty strongly that our lineage has been eating red meat for a few million years, resulting in adaptation to that diet.
 Her discussion of the iron derived from animal tissues versus plants was new to me.
 The iron is much more available if derived from animal sources.